How To Thicken Up A Seafood Boil?

 How Can I Fix a Seafood Boil That’s Too Thick?

 If your seafood boil turns out too thick, don’t worry!
 You can fix this by gradually adding more liquid—such as broth or water —until you reach the desired consistency.
 Be sure to stir well and let it simmer for a few minutes to ensure the broth thickens evenly.
-If you’ve already added a thickening agent, adding liquid will help balance out the texture without affecting the flavor too much.
+If you’ve already added a thickening agent, adding liquid will help balance the texture without affecting the flavor too much.

 Can I Make a Seafood Boil Without Thickening It?